ChicoState/ux-friend-me/phaseIII/README.md

 ## Conclusions

+The usability testing phase for the FriendMe application provided invaluable insights into user interactions and satisfaction with the prototype.
+Overall, participants found the interface to be intuitive and the tasks reasonably straightforward, as evidenced by the generally low difficulty ratings across tasks.
+However, specific areas of improvement were identified that could enhance the user experience significantly.

 ## Caveats

 There were a few caveats that may have influenced the outcome of our study.
 Namely, the population of participants was comprised of only classmates in the usability course most of whom were within a similar age group.
 Because our application is meant for a wide range of users, it would have been beneficial to have a more diverse group of participants.
 Additionally, our researchers have a bit of inexperience with conducting usability tests,